Mallick17/AWS-EC2/README.md

   | r5.large      | 2     | 16           | Up to 10 Gbps       |
   | r5.xlarge     | 4     | 32           | Up to 10 Gbps       |
   | r5.2xlarge    | 8     | 64           | Up to 10 Gbps       |
+  Using Intel Xeon Platinum 8175, R5 instances offer high memory capacity, with no accelerators, focusing on memory-intensive tasks.

 </details>

-  Using Intel Xeon Platinum 8175, R5 instances offer high memory capacity, with no accelerators, focusing on memory-intensive tasks.

 ##### Storage Optimized Instances
 Storage optimized instances, such as I3, are for workloads requiring high I/O, like NoSQL databases.
-Specifications include:

 <details>
    <summary>Specifications Include</summary>